Cartagena Walled City: 21+ Insider Tips to Enjoy It [2023]

 • Romario: Choose between 4 culinary specialties of Colombia or Cartagena and get to work.
 It’s fun & delicious.
 Even cooking disasters should be able to succeed.
 You can also make cocktails!
 Contact him.

-• San Alberto: With all the awards they have received in Colombia, San Alberto’s reputation is well established.
-They have a small shop in the old town where you can book one of their experiences and put your nose in the world of coffee.
+• San Alberto: With all the awards it has received in Colombia, San Alberto’s reputation is well established.
+They have a small shop in the old town where you can book an experience and immerse yourself in the world of coffee.
 Contact them.

 • Crazy Salsa: Come here to learn Salsa, Bachata, or Champeta.
 Crazy Salsa offers group or private classes for a reasonable price.
 Leave your fear at home and come dance on the floor.
 Contact them.